gboehl/dynare/doc/manual/source/the-model-file.rst

     variables.
 This is done using the reduced form first order state-space representation of the DSGE model by finding the structural shocks that are needed to match the restricted paths.
-Consider the an augmented state space representation that stacks both predetermined and non-predetermined variables into a vector :math:`y_{t}`:
+Consider the augmented state space representation that stacks both predetermined and non-predetermined variables into a vector :math:`y_{t}`: